bloodstiller/bloodstiller.com/content/Cheatsheets/ldap-cheatsheet.md

     -   +Example Picture and searches+:
         -   {{< figure src="/ox-hugo/2024-10-16-112948_.png" >}}
         -   {{< figure src="/ox-hugo/2024-10-16-113049_.png" >}}
         -   In the above example with the `SearchBase` set to the AD Operational Unit (OU)  `OU=Employees,DC=SUGARAPE,DC=LOCAL` we can set the scope to the following.
-We are going to be querying for user, by passing these paramters to `Get-AdUser`:
+We are going to be querying for user, by passing these parameters to `Get-AdUser`:
             -   `Base/0`
                 -   Would attempt to query the OU object (Employees) itself.
                 -   Result: We would get 0 hits as there are no users directly in the base.
             -   `OneLevel/1`
                 -   Would search within the Employees OU only.
-                -   Result: We would get the user Amelia Matthews returned as she is sitting nested within it and the frst/oneLevel
+                -   Result: We would get the user Amelia Matthews returned as she is sitting nested within it and the first/oneLevel
             -   `SubTree/2`
                 -   Queries the Employees OU and all of the sub-OUs underneath it, such as Accounting, Contractors, etc. OUs under those OUs (child containers).
                 -   Results: We would get all users nested within the sub-ou's, in this instance 970 users